Chief Executive Officer

 Prior to co-founding Owl Rock, Doug was one of the founders of GSO Capital Partners (GSO), now Blackstone’s alternative credit platform, and became a Senior Managing Director at Blackstone upon its acquisition of GSO in 2008 until 2015.
 Prior to co-founding GSO in 2005, Doug was a Managing Director and Chairman of the Leveraged Finance Group of Credit Suisse First Boston (CSFB).
 Prior to his role as Chairman, Doug was Global Co-Head of CSFB’s Leveraged Finance Group, during which time he was responsible for all of CSFB’s origination, distribution and trading activities relating to high yield securities, leveraged loans, high yield credit derivatives and distressed securities.
 He was a member of CSFB’s Management Council and the Fixed Income Operating Committee.
 Doug joined CSFB in November 2000 when CSFB acquired Donaldson, Lufkin & Jenrette (DLJ), where he was a Managing Director in charge of High Yield and Distressed Sales, Trading and Research.
 He had been a member of DLJ’s high yield team since he joined the firm in 1992.

-Doug is actively involved in non-profit organizations including serving on our Board of the Michael J. Fox Foundation.
-He is also a board member of the Brunswick School.
+Doug is actively involved in non-profit organizations including serving on the Board of the Michael J. Fox Foundation.
+Doug is also an investment committee member of the Brunswick School.
 Doug received a BA in Economics from the University of Pennsylvania and an MBA from New York University Stern School of Business.

 Marc Lipschultz is a Co-Founder and Co-President of Blue Owl, a member of the firm’s Executive Committee and a member of the firm’s board of directors.
 Marc is also a Co-Founder and President of Owl Rock Capital Partners, serves as the Co-Chief Investment Officer of the Owl Rock Advisers and is a member of the Owl Rock Investment Committees.